-- (ii) If such changes are made, you will be given the option to continue your studies under the new structure or to carry on under the original structure, subject to the teach-out arrangements set out in any notice given. - (iii) If you continue under the new structure you will be able to count any credit that you have already been awarded, or that you are currently studying for, towards your qualification. - (iv) If you choose to carry on with the original structure you may be given notice that there is a teach-out arrangement.
+- (iv) If you choose to carry on with the original structure you may be given notice that there is a teach-out arrangement.
 This will mean you have a reduced time limit for completion of the qualification or a component of that qualification.
-Except in the circumstances set out (v), the minimum notice period that we will give you will be sufficient for you to complete the component or qualification at a study intensity of half of the full-time equivalent (FTE) rate, assuming that you do not defer or fail any module, or take any study break. - (v) The notice period set out in (iv) may be reduced if it is necessary to comply with the requirements of a professional, statutory or regulatory body or of any other body that accredits or validates the qualification. - (vi) If you are unable to complete your qualification within the notice period you will have access to advice and guidance to help you move to a similar qualification under the new structure, to a related qualification or, if you are an undergraduate student, to a qualification under The Open Programme. - c) Changes in the classification scheme of a qualification - (i) If a previously unclassified award introduces a classification scheme, this will take effect for all awards where the conferral date follows the introduction of the scheme, regardless of the date of completion or qualification date. - (ii) If an existing classification scheme is amended and there is no possible detriment to any student as a result of the change, the amendment will take effect for all awards where the conferral date follows the amendment, regardless of the date of completion or the qualification date. - (iii) If an existing classification scheme is amended to include additional requirements, the new requirements will only apply to students who register for or declare the qualification after the new scheme is published.
-Continuing students will be classified under the existing scheme.
+Except in the circumstances set out (v), the minimum notice period that we will give you will be sufficient for you to complete the component or qualification at a study intensity of half of the full-time equivalent (FTE) rate, assuming that you do not defer or fail any module, or take any study break. - (v) The notice period set out in (iv) may be reduced if it is necessary to comply with the requirements of a professional, statutory or regulatory body or of any other body that accredits or validates the qualification. - (vi) If you are unable to complete your qualification within the notice period you will have access to advice and guidance to help you move to a similar qualification under the new structure, to a related qualification or, if you are an undergraduate Student, to a qualification under The Open Programme. - c) Changes in the classification scheme of a qualification - (i) If a previously unclassified award introduces a classification scheme, this will take effect to all awards where the conferral date follows the introduction of the scheme, regardless of the date of completion or qualification date. - (ii) If an existing classification scheme is amended and there is no possible detriment to any Student as a result of the change, the amendment will take effect on all awards where the conferral date follows the amendment, regardless of the date of completion or the qualification date. - (iii) If an existing classification scheme is amended to include additional requirements, the new requirements will only apply to Students who register for or declare the qualification after the new scheme is published.
+Continuing Students will be classified under the existing scheme.
 Where this applies, details will be in the specific qualification regulations.

-Version number: 1.2 Approved by: Delegate, Director Academic Services Effective from: 1 August 2020 Date for review: March 2021
+Version number: 1.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2021 Date for review: March 2022